jiazhao97/VQ-VAE_withPixelCNNprior/README.md

 ## Workflow
 - Train the Vector Quantised Variational AutoEncoder (VQ-VAE) for discrete representation and reconstruction.
 - Use PixelCNN to learn the priors on the discrete latents for image sampling.

+## Acknowledgement
+- VQ-VAE is proposed in the paper [Neural Discrete representation learning](https://arxiv.org/pdf/1711.00937.pdf).

 ## Results
 <table align='center'>